-The Scope and Sequence Chart for Personal and Social Management (see page 115 of Framework Excerpts) identifies specific content areas or sub-strands addressed in every grade or in alternate grades.
+The Scope and Sequence Chart for Personal and Social Management (see page 115 of Framework Excerpts) identifies specific content areas or sub-strands addressed in Senior 1 and/or Senior 2.

-The personal and social management skills identified in GLO 4 are closely connected to the four foundation skill areas of literacy and communication, problem solving, human relations, and technology (identified in A Foundation for Excellence, Manitoba Education and Training).
-These skills should be developed and/or reinforced in every class and are considered to be important work and life skills that students would use throughout their lives.
+The personal and social management skills identified in GLO 4 are closely connected to the four foundation skill areas of literacy and communication, problem solving, human relations, and technology identified in A Foundation for Excellence (Manitoba Education and Training).
+These skills should be developed and/or reinforced in every class and are considered to be important work and life skills that students will use throughout their lives.